kepelivi/tarot-deck/README.md

 # tarot-deck
-Interactive website showcasing the Rider tarot deck as a product.
+Animated website showcasing the Rider tarot deck as a product.